 Flint cabochons have a 6 1/2 to 7 hardness.

-Metaphysical Properties: Polish Flint is said to help those too focused on past hurts to move on.
+Metaphysical Properties of Polish Flint: Flint is said to help those too focused on past hurts to move on.
 It calms emotional drama.